IndigoUnited/js-dejavu/README.md

     * `strict` best in development, enforcing a lot of checks, making sure you don't make many typical mistakes
     * `loose` best for production, without checks, improving performance
-* Possible to extend or borrow vanilla classes

 Users are encouraged to declare
 ['use strict'](https://developer.mozilla.org/en/JavaScript/Strict_mode) while